frenjrivera23/BSIT-3-9-Rivera-Activity-2/README.md

 Activity 2 for Appdev

 # the file is in the master branch.

- run 'npm install' for ionic serve.
+#run 'npm install' if you need to use ionic sere.